leonardomendix/docs/content/en/docs/studio/expressions/_index.md

 #### 2.3.2 Example 2

-You add a  to a microflow to check if an object (in the example below the object is *Customer*) exists.
+You add a [Decision](/studio/microflows-decision/) to a microflow to check if an object (in the example below the object is *Customer*) exists.
 And you also check if the Customer's name matches a particular one (in the example below Customer's name is *Mendix*).
 The expression will look the following way:

 ![](/attachments/studio/expressions/customer-empty-and-name-example.png)

 #### 2.3.3 Example 3

-You have a  in a workflow and would like to add a **Due Date** as a reminder that the user task should be done by the day after tomorrow.
+You have a [user task](/studio/workflows-user-task/) in a workflow and would like to add a **Due Date** as a reminder that the user task should be done by the day after tomorrow.
 You can write the following expression for it:

 ![User Task Expression](/attachments/studio/expressions/user-task-due-date.png)